Along with our recent study of ancient Egypt, we built this cool model sphinx from a kit.

 The Sphinx is wearing the classic headdress of a Pharaoh and has the beard of a god.
 The beard fell off.
 To go see it, you’ll have to visit the British Museum in London.

 After building and learning about the Sphinx, make up your own story about the man who decided to have this huge statue built.
 Consider what his reasons may have been.
 Once you’ve imagined and planned out your story, write it down and illustrate it in a booklet.
-If you need ideas you can check out some of the theories about why it was built on Wikipedia . . . some of them are pretty interesting!
+Finally, if you need ideas you can check out some of the theories about why it was built on Wikipedia . . . some of them are pretty interesting!